 The Drug Enforcement Administration (DEA) recently published a final rule (PDF) in the Federal Register rescheduling hydrocodone combination products to Schedule II of the Controlled Substances Act (CSA).
 The DEA’s rationale for the move is to combat prescription drug abuse.
 As these drugs were previously in Schedule III, this change has dramatically increased the restrictions on prescribing and dispensing practices for hydrocodone combination products.
 The rule went into effect October 6, 2014.
 UMA members should identify patients being treated with hydrocodone combination products and change prescribing practices to conform to the drugs’ more restrictive Schedule II requirements.

 This change will affect prescription refills as follows: As of October 6, 2014, Hydrocodone combination prescriptions may not authorize any refills.
 A new prescription must be written by the prescriber if the patient requires continued therapy.

-The 2016 Physicians of Utah Directory will be published soon and sent to all members who have an email address on file.
-The directory will again be available in an electronic format, accessable either on the UMA website to members, and as a PDF file available for sale to the public.
-Members willl be able to access the file for free by logging in to the website and clicking the "Physician Referral Directory" link under the Membership tab.
+The 2016 Physicians of Utah Directory has been published and is available to all members for download.
+The directory is accessable either on the UMA website to members, and as a PDF file available for sale to the public.
+Members are able to access the file for free by logging in to the website and clicking the "Physician Referral Directory" link under the Membership tab.
 Each UMA member is granted a single concurrent user license to use the Directory file.
 Members who wish to share the file with other users (office staff, etc.) can purchase additional licenses for 1/2 the regular price.
-Non-members will be able to purchase a license for the Directory for $70/license.
+Non-members can purchase a license to the Directory for $70/license.